antoneliasson/kf2monitor/README.md

 Known bugs
 ----------

-There is basically no error checking.
-The program will explode spectacularly if anything should go wrong at any time.
+There is very little error checking.
+The program might explode spectacularly if anything should go wrong at any time.

 In particular: